Norman McLaren: Honours

 In 1954, the Locarno Film Festival included a block of programming title Homage to Norman McLaren.

 In 1975, he was presented with the Winsor McCay Award in recognition of his lifetime contributions to the art of animation.

 In 1977, he received an honorary doctorate from Concordia University.

 In 1982, he was the first anglophone to receive the Prix Albert-Tessier, given to persons for an outstanding career in Québec cinema.

 In 1985, McLaren was named Chevalier of the National Order of Quebec.

 In 1986, he received a Lifetime Achievement Award at the World Festival of Animated Film – Animafest Zagreb.

 In 2009, McLaren's works were added to UNESCO's Memory of the World Programme, listing the most significant documentary heritage collections in the world.

 Personal life

-McLaren's life partner was fellow NFB director Guy Glover, whom he met at the ballet in London in 1937.
+McLaren was gay.
+His life partner was fellow NFB director Guy Glover, whom he met at the ballet in London in 1937.
 They remained together until McLaren's death in 1987.